-‘It’s almost like you’re living in two realities’
+‘Living in two realities’: Indian diaspora reckons with crisis abroad

 Before starting a new search last weekend, Singh, a 28-year-old consultant, walked her dog in her Arlington, Va., neighborhood where people lined up to get inside a rooftop tiki bar and a group pedaled by on a party bike, drinking beer.
 She returned to her apartment and stayed up until 2 a.m. scouring Instagram for phone numbers of Indians who might have oxygen and getting no replies to a flurry of messages.

-Singh is among thousands of Americans struggling to help Indian relatives survive a catastrophic coronavirus surge that has caused the health care system to collapse.
+Singh is among thousands of Americans struggling to help Indian relatives survive a catastrophic coronavirus surge that has caused the health-care system to collapse.
 The desperation of families in India has spread across time zones and borders as families fend for themselves in search of hospital beds, oxygen canisters and basic medication.

 [Indians desperate for oxygen and hospital beds turn to Twitter]

-“There was a huge disconnect where I felt very angry that the world isn’t paying attention and would it be different if it was White bodies piling up on the streets?”
+“There was a huge disconnect where I felt very angry that the world isn’t paying attention, and would it be different if it was White bodies piling up on the streets?”
 Singh recalled.
 “How am I supposed to go about my normal day?”

 This is the split-screen pandemic in the U.S., where vaccine selfies flood social media feeds and newly vaccinated families are reuniting as many are struggling to help loved ones with coronavirus around the world access medical care.
 Millions of Indian Americans now grapple with the horrors of one of the worst virus waves since the pandemic started.
 Several described feeling dissonance as normalcy returns in the U.S. while their WhatsApp accounts blow up with death announcements and pleas for help from loved ones and strangers in their country of origin.

-Note: A previous version of this story incorrectly stated that the wife of Ejaz Warsi’s relative remained critically ill.
-Warsi’s relative’s sister remains critically ill.
-The article has been corrected.